You are currently viewing CP BIG SPORT GITG

 PROJECT’S OBJECTIVES:

 – Perform a research of good practices of promotion of equal opportunities in Sport for youngsters.
-The research will be focused on the best practices for the inclusion in sports of young girls through online/offline social campaigning.
+The research focused on the best practices for the inclusion in sports of young girls through online/offline social campaigning.

 – Develop a Training Toolkit for teachers and trainers in charge of providing sports activities at school, aimed at developing inclusive, egalitarian and engaging sport activities in order of empowering young girls to play a protagonist role in sports.